Amano Shrimp – A Care, Diet, Tank Setup, and Breeding Guide

 What do Amano shrimp eat?

-As we already know that they are algae eaters.
-They eat most of the species of algae except black beard algae.
-They are omnivores, but their reputation for efficient algae eaters makes people think they are fed only on algae.
+We already know that they are algae eaters.
+They eat most species of algae except black beard algae.
+They are omnivores, but their reputation for being efficient algae eaters makes people think they are fed only on algae.

 This belief can lead to nutrition deficiency in them.
-In the wild, they feed on the plant’s debris, algae, and sometimes dead fishes.
+In the wild, they feed on plant debris, algae, and sometimes dead fish.
 So, it is important to add variety to their diet.

 Amano shrimp diet